Hyundai i20 hatchback - Reliability & safety

 Hyundai has a good reputation for building trustworthy cars

-This is another area where the Hyundai scores strongly, thanks to a good reputation for reliability and safety, so we're hoping the i20 can top the four-star safety rating of its predecessor.
+Safety and reliability is another area where the Hyundai i20 scores strongly Hyundai is establishing a very strong reputation for reliability bolstered by its impressive 5-year warranty.
+On the safety front, it's a similar story and we're hoping the i20 can top the four-star safety rating of its predecessor when it's tested by Euro NCAP.

 Hyundai i20 reliability

-The outgoing Hyundai i20 came 68th out of the top 75 cars in our 2020 Driver Power survey, which isn't a bad result for a car just about to go out of production.
-Most impressively, just 4.2% of owners reported a fault in the first year - a lower proportion than the 17.3% of Ford Fiesta owners.
+The outgoing Hyundai i20 came 68th out of the top 75 cars in our 2020 Driver Power survey, which wasn’t a bad result for a car just about to go out of production.
+Most impressively, just 4.2% of owners reported a fault in the first year - a lower proportion than the 17.3% of Ford Fiesta owners who had trouble of some form or another.

 Hyundai isn't happy to settle for a sub-standard Euro NCAP safety rating again, giving the i20 one of the longest lists of active and passive safety equipment in the industry.
 Called Hyundai 'SmartSense', it includes intelligent speed-limit assistance, lane-keeping assist, autonomous emergency braking and automatic high-beam activation for the headlights.
 Lane-follow assist is added if you step up to Premium trim, while the Ultimate version adds blind-spot monitoring and cyclist detection.